List of Castlevania characters: Alucard

-Alucard also appeared in Captain N: The Game Master voiced by Ian James Corlett.
+Alucard also appeared in Captain N: The Game Master, voiced by Ian James Corlett.

-Alucard appears in Mirror of Fate, the second game in the Lords of Shadow reboot series.
-It is revealed that this version of Alucard was originally Trevor Belmont, the son of Gabriel and Marie Belmont, before being turned into a vampire.
+Alucard appears in Mirror of Fate, the second game in the Lords of Shadow series.
+It is revealed that this version of Alucard was originally Trevor Belmont, the son of Gabriel and Marie Belmont, before he was turned into a vampire.
 Trevor grew up not knowing of his true origin until the Brotherhood of Light reveals to him who his parents were.
-Believing that Dracula murdered his mother in cold blood, he decides to pursue him, in the hopes of destroying him and bringing peace.
+Believing that Dracula murdered his mother in cold blood, he decides to pursue him in hopes of destroying him and bringing peace.
 During the fight, Trevor is defeated and stabbed with his Combat Cross.
-Dying and gazing at the Mirror of Fate, he finally realizes the truth of what really happened to Gabriel and feels sorry for him, calling him his father.
-Dracula, feeling confused, gazes at the mirror as well and learns who Trevor was all along.
-Remorseful for killing his own son who had been unknown to him the entire time, Dracula tries to bring him back to life by making him drink his blood, which seems to be in vain.
-Dracula mourns over his loss, and places Trevor in a coffin with the name Alucard, since he never learned his son's real name.
-Many years later, Alucard awakens, with pale white skin, white hair, and glowing orange eyes.
-He meets up with Dracula and his own son, Simon.
-Alucard tries to finish what he started, angry that his father turned him into a vampire.
+As he is dying, through the Mirror of Fate he finally realizes the truth of what happened to Gabriel and feels sorry for him, calling him his father.
+Dracula learns who Trevor was through the Mirror of Fate, and feeling remorseful for killing his own son, tries to bring him back to life by making him drink his blood, which seemingly fails.
+After this, Dracula places Trevor in a coffin with the name Alucard, since he never learned his real name.
+Many years later, Alucard awakens, now with pale white skin, white hair, and glowing orange eyes.
+He meets up with Dracula and his own son, Simon, and tries to finish what he started, angry that he turned him into a vampire.
 Dracula asks Alucard to join him in remaking the world and destroying the Brotherhood, but Alucard refuses.
 Dracula proceeds to attack Simon for being a Belmont, wishing to end the Belmont bloodline due to his hatred of his past life.
-Alucard and Simon manage to defeat Dracula, and part ways as Dracula's castle crumbles.
+Alucard and Simon manage to defeat Dracula and part ways as Dracula's castle crumbles.

 Alucard also appears as a supporting character in the sequel, Castlevania: Lords of Shadow 2, playing an important role in his father's journey of redemption.
-He is playable in the DLC Revelations taking place shortly prior to the events of the main game.
-In the Lords of Shadow series Alucard is voiced by Game of Thrones actor Richard Madden.
+He is playable in the DLC Revelations, which takes place shortly before the events of the main game.
+In the Lords of Shadow series Alucard is voiced by Richard Madden.

-Alucard also appears in the Castlevania animated series voiced by James Callis.
-He opposes Dracula's mission to eradicate humanity, but loses their first confrontation, forcing him into slumber to heal his wounds.
-He is awakened by Trevor Belmont and Sypha Belnades, and after testing them in battle, joins them in a quest to stop Dracula.